 1929 Georges creates the office trunk for Leopold Stokowski , the great British conductor.
 He ordered a trunk that has become a legend.

 1930 Creation of the Keepall bag , the most legendary of all Louis Vuitton travel bags.

 1932 : Creation of the Noé bag created with the organ to contain hot bottles of champagne.

 “It's a whole era that is expressed through this baggage, where we understand that traveling was also an elegant experience.
 The Noé bag was invented in 1932 by Gaston-Louis, at the request of a Champagne producer, to hold five bottles.
 Carrying your tea or champagne service with you is a bit like making your living room travel, carrying an art of living that suddenly becomes mobile.
-Noah also announces what a city bag can be.
+The Noah also announces what can be a city bag.
 It has since become a classic of the House, which comes in pop colors for a joyful and urban durability. "

 1936 Death of Georges Vuitton at the age of 79.